koalacoding/yoBlog/README.md

   without limiting the antiFlood.
 * To fix when clicking on 'Manage your blog' : 'Uncaught TypeError: that.modifyBackArrowTargetLink is not a function'.
+* To fix : when modifying a post, transform html character codes into readable text.